 I love seeing sea life in its natural habitat and what better way to do this than go Whale and Dolphin watching.
 Due to the highly successful rate of sightings, Hualien is a popular place to go whale and dolphin watching.
 Witnessing the joyful leap of a dolphin, or the majestic splash of a whale is a privilege.
 So taking a tour with a company that respects these animals and their environment was a fantastic experience.

 I took a tour with Turumoan dolphin and whale watching tours a company that provides an eco-conscious way to see these wonderful sea creatures in their natural environment.
 You can expect to see both dolphins and killer whales on this tour, as well as a considerable number of other sea creatures, so remember to keep your eyes peeled.
+Make sure you have the right camera for taking all those amazing action shots that uses a zoom lens.

 The best time to spot whales, dolphins and other sealife is between April and October..